Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Summary and conclusions

-\textit{Summary and conclusions.}---We have shown here that correlation effects are ubiquitous in any approximate description of reduced dynamics of open quantum system even for Markovian master equations.
-To unravel the explicit dependence of various approximate master equations on correlation, we have employed a universal form for the exact reduced dynamics in which system-bath correlation is present.
-This has enabled us to read an information of a whole (system-bath) from the dynamics of a part (the system alone).
-In addition, this correlation-based analysis has offered an explanation for the inconsistency of the Redfield equation at initial or short times and a remedy for that.
+We have obtained the system-environment correlation associated with the approximate description of reduced dynamics of open quantum systems by writing reduced dynamics in a universal form wherein the system-environment correlation operator is present.
+This has enabled us to read off the approximate system-environment correlation from the reduced dynamics of the system and the environment within a given system-environment model.
+This way, we have demonstrate how to retain system-environment correlation within commonly used master equations, including the Markovian Lindblad, Redfield, second-order time-convolutionless, second-order Nakajima-Zwanzig, and second-order universal Lindblad-like equations.
+We have shown that each master equation is indeed associated with a particular approximation of the system-environment correlation operator.
+This correlation-based analysis has offered an explanation for the inconsistency of the Redfield equation at initial or short times and a remedy for that.
 This can be a complement to the initial-condition slippage rectification of this master equation.
-Moreover, we have noted that in the Lindblad equation system-bath correlations come into a system-gap decomposed structure, which has been induced by the rotating-wave approximation.
-We have illustrated our findings in an example by demonstrating that ULL$2$ predicts the dynamics of the system-bath correlation and dynamics of the system and the bath more accurately than other approximate standard master equations.
+Moreover, we have noted that in the Lindblad equation system-environment correlations come into a system-gap decomposed structure, which has been induced by the rotating-wave approximation.
+We have illustrated our findings in two examples by demonstrating that ULL$2$ predicts the dynamics of the system-bath correlation and dynamics of the system and the bath more accurately than other approximate standard master equations.

-\textit{Acknowledgements.}---This work was supported in part by the Academy of Finland QTF Center of Excellence program (project no. 312298), Sharif University of Technology's Office of Vice President for Research and Technology, and the Institute for Research in Fundamental Sciences (IPM).
+\textit{Acknowledgments.}---This work was supported in part by the Academy of Finland QTF Center of Excellence program (Project No. 312298) and Sharif University of Technology's Office of Vice President for Research and Technology.

 \onecolumngrid

 \widetext